Party running Rome city hall denounces 2024 Olympic bid

-ROME Italy's anti-establishment 5-Star Movement (M5S), which runs Rome municipality, said on Wednesday it was opposed to the city's bid to stage the 2024 summer Olympics, potentially sinking Rome's chances of victory.
+ROME (Reuters) - Italy's anti-establishment 5-Star Movement (M5S), which runs Rome municipality, said on Wednesday it was opposed to the city's bid to stage the 2024 summer Olympics, potentially sinking Rome's chances of victory.

 The maverick party, which took control of Rome in a landslide election victory in June, had always expressed doubts about staging the sporting spectacular, saying the heavily indebted city could ill afford the investment needed.